nokia/moler/README.md

 Like `ping` on bash console/device.
 And it produces that "command" output.
 That output is what Moler's Command as connection-observer is looking for.

-## Most well known Python's futures are:
+## Most well known Python's futures
 * [concurrent.futures.Future](https://docs.python.org/3/library/concurrent.futures.html)
 * [asyncio.Future](https://docs.python.org/3/library/asyncio-task.html#future)